lorienaquarius/lorienaquarius/README.md

 ### Hi there 👋

 Hello!
-I am a first year Computer Systems Engineering student at Carleton University.
+I am a third year Computer Systems Engineering student at Carleton University.
 I like to post some of my school projects that I work on as well as some small personal projects.